nathanashta/ai-chatbot/README.md

 # ai-chatbot
 > Node.js based small talk bot utilizing Web Speech API for speech to text and text to speech, Dialogflow for recognition, and Express for delivery

-> This app uses the experimental Web Speech API, which is currently only supported by Blink-based browsers including Chrome 25+, Opera 27+, Samsung Internet, QQ Browser, and Baidu Browser.
+> TCurrently only supported by Blink-based browsers (Chrome 25+, Opera 27+, Samsung Internet, QQ Browser, and Baidu Browser)

 ## Installation